sky-uk/osprey/README.md

    ```
    examples/kubernetes/deploy-all.sh </full/path/to/runtime/dir>
    ```
-   To create an osprey-server that serves `/cluster-info` only, set `ospreyAthenticationDisabled=true` in the properties file.
+   To create an osprey-server that serves `/cluster-info` only, set `ospreyAuthenticationDisabled=true` in the properties file.
 3. Use the osprey client
    ```